The Top 5 Business Travel Management Companies & How to Choose One

-In a nutshell, a TMC (travel management company) will help you organize the travel process for your team, give you a place to view, track, and report on all travel spend, set a travel policy, and usually will get you access to discounted rates you might not find otherwise.
-There are several different kinds of TMC’s.
+A travel management company (TMC) is a travel agency that helps companies organize the travel process for their teams; view, track, and report on all travel spend; set a travel policy; and access discounted rates they might not find otherwise.
+There are several different kinds of travel management companies.

-When you use a corporate travel agency, you work with travel agents (makes sense, right?) to book travel for your company.
-The agent or agents assigned to your company will have a copy of your travel policy, and employees will contact them directly when booking their corporate travel.
+When you use a corporate travel agency, you work with travel agents to book travel for your company.
+The agents assigned to your company will have a copy of your travel policy, and employees will contact them directly when booking their corporate travel.

 The best things about using a travel agency: